-(3) Charter expiration date represents the approximate earliest month the vessel can be returned to its owner.
+(3) Charter expiration dates represent the approximate month the vessel can be returned to its owner.
 Some vessel charter agreements include options for the Company to further extend the charter period.

 (4) U.S. flagged and Jones Act qualified vessel or barge.